airbus-cert/skyblue.team/content/posts/flareon9.md

 ![](/images/flareon9/10/11.png)

-1 Byte out of 2 changed… It kinda looked like an XOR to us.
+1 byte every 2 changed… It kinda looked like a rolling XOR cipher to us.

 We knew the end of the flag would be `@flare-on.com`, so we tried to recover the key: